 As repulsive as they are, maggots are an answer to our food waste problem while at the same time they are an answer to healthier livestock feed.

 Each fly larvae can eat twice it’s weight in food waste each day.
 They will eat just about anything from meat to vegetables.
 And, they multiply quickly.

 This makes fly larvae a highly competitive feed and feed additive for livestock.

-These insects eat proteins and fats from our food waste and deliver it to the livestock we eat.
+These animals (insects are animals) eat proteins and fats from our food waste and deliver it to the livestock we eat.
 To complete the cycle, waste from the larvae is great fertilizer delivering nutrients back to the soil.
 It’s a beautiful cycle.